NFischer08/Semi24-Fileexplorer/README.md

 After that you can configure the program to your preferences (see [config](CONFIG.md)).
 After restarting it, you can use the program just like you want to.
 Note that it may take a bit to initialize the database depending on the size of your filesystem.
-Searching will therefore take some seconds until it will work properly.
+Searching will therefore take some seconds until it works properly.

 Our program supports the following aspects: